bootlin/training-materials/slides/security-userland/security-userland.typ

   - Access control list (ACL) based: subjects appear in an authorization list linked with the object

-  - Capability based: subjects hold a #emph[capability] that allows to manipulate an object
+  - Capability based: subjects hold a _capability_ that allows to manipulate an object

 #align(center, [#image("DAC.pdf", width: 60%)])